Updated: Jan 5

 Why?
 Because they are sturdy, so when you go to chill your cake you don't have to worry about the board creasing like the cardboard ones do.
 And they're 100% reusable.
 You can wash them and use them as many times as you want.
 Right now they only come in 10" but they are so perfect for 4"-8" tiers.

 I like to use a small offset spatula for frosting with ganache-this way I can control how much I add, and I can keep it mostly even.
 I do not like to use too much ganache because 1. it's expensive, and 2. it's a very rich flavor and even though it's delicious I prefer a thinner coat if I can help it.

 If your ganache it still liquid at this point, maybe wait another 15 minutes, but I do prefer it to still be a bit runny, if it's too cool it will go on way too thick and will be more difficult to take off.
 Plus your cake should still be cold, so once it goes on it should harden up fairly quickly.
 I like to start at the top and work my way down, making sure to cover each side before I turn my stand.
 If you keep it pretty even all the way around you should have only a little bit to scrape off at the end.

 TIP: Make sure you have a bench scraper that has a thin edge and sharp(-ish) corners.
 This one from Amazon is my absolute favorite.
-The thin edge helps scrape off the ganache so that you don't use too much., and it comes with a longer one for taller tiers.
+The thin edge helps scrape off the ganache so that you don't use too much.

 3. Final touches